Gitii/react-native-tailwind/docs/src/content/docs/guides/state-modifiers.md

 Apply styles based on component state using modifiers like `active:`, `focus:`, and `disabled:`.
 The Babel plugin automatically generates optimized style functions.

-:::note[Enhanced Components Required]
+:::note[Enhanced Components]
-State modifiers require using the enhanced `Pressable` and `TextInput` components from `@mgcrea/react-native-tailwind`.
+Some state modifiers may require using the enhanced `Pressable` and `TextInput` components from `@mgcrea/react-native-tailwind`.
 :::

 ## Active Modifier (Pressable)